Cerphh/Magister/README.md

     Find resources that you need
 * Filter:
     Filter the number of resources showing by picking from the two bars, and click filter to finish

+## Events
+* Event Listing:
+       Admins or trusted users can post educational events like webinars, training, or certifications.
+* Event Application/Registration:
+       Interested users can apply or indicate interest in events (e.g., via a simple “Register” button).

 ## Responsiveness
 * Responsive: